Trismegiste/Php-Is-Magic/README.md

 # PHP is Magic

-Ok, you already know that PHP is slow, heavy and with an inconsistent syntax.
+Ok, you already know that PHP is slow, heavy and with inconsistent syntax.

 So, where are the plus sides ?